AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-timesheets-not-generated.md

 ---
-title: "Timesheets: Timesheets not generated"
+title: 'Timesheets: Timesheets not generated'
-description: "Timesheets are not generated automatically as expected.
-This may occur even though timesheet profiles are accurate, and timesheets for other weeks are generated correctly."
+description: Timesheets are not generated automatically as expected.
+This may occur even though timesheet profiles are accurate, and timesheets for other weeks are generated correctly.
 hidefromtoc: yes
 feature: Timesheets
+exl-id: a4535050-48d3-4cca-a558-b00f33be0561
 ---
 # Timesheets: Timesheets not generated

 >[!NOTE]